West Horndon

 West Horndon is a village and civil parish in the south of the Borough of Brentwood in Essex, England.
 It is located 20 miles east-northeast of Charing Cross in Central London.
+As well as West Horndon village, the parish also includes East Horndon, the southern part of Little Warley, and surrounding rural areas.
+At the 2021 census the parish had a population of 1,649.

-West Horndon civil parish was abolished in 1934 and created again in 2003 with new boundaries following a petition by residents in 2002.
-With a population of 1,650 in 2021, it is a predominantly rural parish with some residential and light industrial development.
-The civil parish includes the village of East Horndon.
-Dunton Hills, also within the civil parish, is planned to be the location of a new 3,700 home garden village.
-A 2,100 home new town development at Tillingham Hall on the border of the parish is also planned.
-The local council of the parish is West Horndon Parish Council.
+Dunton Hills, at the eastern end of the civil parish, is planned to be the location of a new 3,700 home garden village.
+A 2,100 home new town development at Tillingham Hall on the southern border of the parish is also planned.